 Interjection

 A speech interjection is used to convey abrupt, intense feelings or emotions like surprise, delight, enthusiasm, or pain.
 It frequently starts a sentence and is typically used as a solitary word or phrase.
+Interjections add emotional color and immediacy, common in dialogue, comics, or informal writing.
+They are punctuated with exclamation marks for emphasis and stand apart grammatically from the rest of the sentence.

 Interjections are used to emphasize points, convey feelings, or set a certain tone or mood.
 In literature, poetry, and everyday discussions, they are frequently used in casual or conversational settings.
+While not essential for grammar, they humanize language and make it more expressive and relatable.

 Interjectional examples include:

-- Wow! (showing shock or awe)
+- Wow! (showing shock or awe) – universal surprise.

-- Ouch! (while groaning)
+- Ouch! (while groaning) – pain expression.

-- Hurray! (exclamation of delight or enthusiasm)
+- Hurray! (exclamation of delight or enthusiasm) – joy or victory.

-- Alas! (showing sorrow or regret)
+- Alas! (showing sorrow or regret) – literary lament.

-- Oops! (expressing a blunder or mistake)
+- Oops! (expressing a blunder or mistake) – mild error acknowledgment.

 Analyzing and Understanding English Poetry